Phone Phone : (977)-1-4720487/ (977)-9851032108

 What is altitude sickness?

 These symptoms are to be taken very seriously.
-In case of the appearance of any of the above symptoms, any further ascent should be reconsidered; otherwise more serious problems can occur which can cause death, sometimes within a few hours.
-The only cure for the Altitude Sickness is to descend to lower elevations immediately.
+In the event of the appearance of any of the above symptoms, any further ascent should be reconsidered; otherwise more serious problems can occur, which can cause death, sometimes within a few hours.
+The only cure for altitude sickness is to descend to lower elevations immediately.
 Acclimatization by ascending to no more than 300 to 500 meters per day above 3000 meters and the proper amount of rest are the best methods for prevention of AMS.

 Will I be able to deal with the high altitude?